contentlayerdev/website/content/docs/100-getting-started/100-full-tutorial.md

 export default PostLayout
 ```

-Notice that we're importing data from `.contentlayer/data`.
+Notice again that we're importing data from `.contentlayer/data`.
 This is the beauty of Contentlayer.
 It has already loaded and shaped our date and keeps the logic in `getStaticPaths()` and `getStaticProps()` nice and simple.

-### Run the App

-Now you're ready to take it for a spin.
-Fire up the Next.js dev server.

-    npm run dev

-And visit localhost:3000 in your browser.
-You'll see the default Next.js landing page.
-But if you navigate directly to a post, you should see the post content.

-For example, if you had a file at `posts/lorem-ipsum.md`, you can navigate to localhost:3000/posts/lorem-ipsum and should see the content for that post.
+Now clicking on a post link from the home page should lead you to a working post page.

 ![Post Layout](/images/post-layout.png)

-## 5. Add Post Feed

-To wrap this up, let's replace the default home page with a listing of all the posts and links to the individual post pages.

-TODO

 ## Wrap Up

 🎉 You did it! 🎉

 You now have a simple blog site with Next.js and Contentlayer.
-Now you can dig in deeper to build great content with Contentlayer.
+But this is just the beginning.
+Now you can dig in and add all the bells and whistles necessary to build a site with great content using Contentlayer.

 Explore the rest of the docs or [join our community](/community) to get help and to keep up with all things Contentlayer.